snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 Winter Starfall is a game developed by PlayFab to showcase our different features and provide a way to explore how they are implemented in a live game.

-The game is available to play [here](link).
-If you already have a PlayFab developer account you can also access it through the developer portal on the Studios & Titles overview.
+The game is available to play at [WinterStarfall.com](http://winterstarfall.com/).
+If you already have a PlayFab developer account you can also access it through the developer portal on the My Studios and Titles page.

-![studios overview demo games]

-The game is built as a web app and uses APIs from the PlayFab SDK [link] along with PlayFab’s Azure Functions integration to implement custom functionality.
+The game is built as a web app and uses APIs from the PlayFab SDK along with PlayFab’s Azure Functions integration to implement custom functionality.
 The game currently makes use of the following PlayFab features:

 - Economy V2 (catalog, currency, bundles, stores)
 - Title data, player data, and other core PlayFab functions
 - Title news for communicating with players
-- CloudScript with Azure Functions
+- Cloud Script with Azure Functions

 ## Additional demo features

-Winter Starfall comes with some features that make it easier to see what is going on ‘under the hood’ with PlayFab.
+Winter Starfall comes with features that make it easier to see what is going on ‘under the hood’ with PlayFab.
 The game is available for anyone to play, but to get the full use of these features you’ll need to sign up for a [free developer account](https://developer.playfab.com/sign-up).

 Next to the profile icon in the upper right there is a PlayFab icon that will open the PlayFab activity sidebar when clicked.